How will you continuously improve the quality of the program (CQI)?

 What if I am already implementing a program?

 If you are looking to improve or expand an existing program, use the CQI strategies to document successful program activities and assess the unsuccessful activities.
 Also, identify the areas that may need improvement, while also creating and implementing strategies for improvement.
-(See also: Framework: Overview of 10 Steps)
+(See also: Framework)

 Benefits of CQI

 Continuous quality improvement can help note the successes and challenges you’ve encountered, help examine how well your program is achieving its goals and desired outcomes, as well as help gather all the information you have available and work with your staff to review the CQI findings

 - Document successful program activities which help ensure future successful implementation.

 - Assess what did not work well overall or for specific groups.

 - Increase buy-in within your organization by soliciting and acting on the suggestions of program staff.